M66 (New York City bus)

 The M66 constitutes a public transit line in Manhattan.
 Originally run by the Comprehensive Omnibus Company, it is now run by the MTA Regional Bus Operations under the MaBSTOA subsidiary, running between the Upper East Side and Upper West Side as one of Manhattan's numerous crosstown bus routes.

 Route description

 The westbound M66 begins at 67th Street and York Avenue, travelling west on 67th Street until 5th Avenue, where it dogleg turns onto the westbound 65th Street Transverse to cross through Central Park.
 Westbound traffic lets out at 66th Street and Central Park West, where the M66 continues west on 66th Street until West End Avenue, where it terminates.

 The eastbound M66 begins at 66th Street and West End Avenue, making two right turns to get onto East 65th Street, where it continues eastbound and through the 65th Street Transverse until Madison Avenue, where it continues north and turns to run east on 68th Street until York Avenue, where it terminates.
+During the morning rush, three eastbound buses originate at Hunter College at Lexington Avenue.

 Along the route, there are several connections to the New York City Subway at: